If you see a transaction on your Varo Bank Visa® Debit Card you don’t agree with, go to FAQ How do I reach customer service? so we may assist you.

 - You were double billed for the same transaction.

-- You cancelled a transaction but were billed anyway.
+- You canceled a transaction but were billed anyway.

 Consumer Disputes for Quality or Service: